This blog post is updated on 09-March-2021.

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As the number of services grows in size and complexity, it becomes harder to scale and manage.
 A service typically offers service discovery, load balancing, failure recovery, metrics, and monitoring.
 A service mesh also often has more complex operational requirements, like A/B testing, canary rollouts, rate limiting, access control, and end-to-end authentication.
 A service mesh provides an easy way to create a network of services with load balancing, service-to-service authentication, monitoring, and more, with few or no code changes in service code.

-is an open-source platform that provides a complete solution as service mesh providing a uniform way to secure, connect, and monitor microservices.
+Istio is an open-source platform that provides a complete solution as service mesh providing a uniform way to secure, connect, and monitor microservices.
 It is backed by industry leaders like IBM, Google, and Lyft.
-Istio is one of the most popular and complete solutions with advanced offerings suitable for all sizes of enterprises.
+Istio is one of the most popular solution with advanced offerings suitable for all sizes of enterprises.
 It is a first-class citizen of Kubernetes and designed as a modular platform-independent system.
 For a quick demo of Istio, please refer to our previous post.

 Istio Mesh is logically split into a data plane and control plane.